ritwiktrivedi/crate-qrcode-demo/README.md

 # Orange Crate Management System QR Code Demo

-This is a simple demo to showcase custom QR code generation capabilities which can be integrated to custom enterprise software.
+This is a simple demo to showcase custom QR code generation capabilities which can be integrated with custom enterprise software.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://crate-qrcode-demo.streamlit.app/)